Seminahn01/DS4002-Project-2/README.md

 Follow these **step-by-step instructions** to replicate the analysis and forecast future egg prices.

 ### **1. Clone the Repository**
 First, download the project files to your local machine.
+This includes the "egg prices.csv" found in the DATA folder and the "EggPrice_ARIMA" found in the SCRIPTS folder.

 git clone https://github.com/your-repo-link
 cd Predicting_Egg_Prices